June 17-20, 2024

 8th edition of the Summer School series on Responsible Capitalism

-In its sixth edition, the summer school aims at the development of ideas that promote a more sustainable future by bringing together young scholars from all over the world to discuss their ideas on the Grand Transition of our society from the microlevel of individual decision-making to the organizational and the societal level.
+In its seventh edition, the summer school aims at the development of ideas that promote a more sustainable future by bringing together young scholars from all over the world to discuss their ideas on the Grand Transition of our society from the microlevel of individual decision-making to the organizational and the societal level.

 It gives young scholars the opportunity to discuss with eminent scholars in management theory and to test their ideas and present their work.
 Participants will become familiar with recent research from a broad set of disciplines.